dawsonblack/UIP/src/main/resources/ISSUES.md

 -why are username and password stored in the database in camelCase?
 -the create account button doesn't enable and disable quite like it should -turn off autofill in inputs
+-see if it's possible to get rid of the useEffect

 NOTES FROM ABDI: